 Advantages of Etrade

 Access to Foreign Markets: Along with the aforementioned Forex/Future trading this also really helps set Etrade apart.
 They have access to stock trading in Canada, France, Germany, Hong Kong, Japan and the UK.
-I am not terribly certain how competitive their pricing is in relation to that, but it is a nice feature to have if that’s something you’re looking for.
+I am not terribly certain how competitive their pricing is in relation to that, but it is a great feature to have if that’s something you’re looking for.

 Disadvantages of Etrade

 You Need to be an Active Trader to get their best Platform: Their most robust platform, Etrade Pro requires you to place at least 30 stock or options trades per quarter.
 That may not be an issue for many, but if you don’t trade often enough then it won’t be an option for you.
 Again, if you don’t trade often this should not be a concern, but if you’re wanting to not deal with that minimum trade level, you can look at platforms like OptionsHouse or OptionsXpress as justifiable alternatives.

-What’s My Take on Etrade?
+What’s My Take on E-trade?